READY TO #FLICKTHESWITCH

 Read on as this article details which Ashwagandha supplement is best in terms of efficacy and potency, and how it can help reduce your stress and anxiety.

-One serving of Adrenal Switch™ provides a clinically-backed 335mg of Ashwagandha, providing 4.5% withanolides.
-Compare that to the majority of Ashwagandha root extract supplements on the market which typically only provide 2% withanolides (or even less).
+Compare that to the majority of Ashwagandha root extract supplements on the market which typically only provide 2% withanolides (or even less) at around only 500 mg.
+This would provide only 10 mg of withanolides (approx. 50% less).

 Switch Nutrition™ Disclaimer: The above article is merely a guide and opinion.
 It is in no way a recommendation or a treatment protocol for any health conditions or diseases.
 You should always consult with a qualified health care provider before changing your supplement, training or nutritional strategy.
 Supplementation should only be attempted by pregnant or breastfeeding women, anyone on prescription medication or children under the age of 15 when advised and monitored by your qualified health care provider.